rohitkori12/BookStore-App/README.md

     App> cd client
     App/client> npm install

-### 4. Move to the root folder and install node packages for concurrently :
+### 4. Move to the root folder and install node packages for concurrently package:
     App> npm install

 ### 5. Run npm start to start the application: